ablancoj/privacy-course/_build/html/_sources/intro-gdpr.md

-# Introduction and GDPR
+# Foundations of Privacy and Data Protection

-When we talk about security, we refer to a set of mechanisms designed to protect data and systems against unauthorized access or damage.
-In information security the classic reference is the CIA triad, which does not allude to the U.S. intelligence agency but to three fundamental properties: confidentiality, integrity, and availability.
-Confidentiality means that only authorized people or entities can read or access specific resources; it is achieved through access control, authentication, and encryption.
-Integrity concerns the ability to modify data: only those who are authorized should be able to alter information, and any unauthorized or accidental change, such as noise introduced into a dataset, violates integrity.
-Availability refers to ensuring that all authorized users can access resources whenever they need them, even after disasters or technical failures.
-Security, therefore, is largely technical and aims at the protection of systems as a whole.

-Privacy, in contrast, is the control that individuals have over their own personal data.
-It is closely related to confidentiality but focuses on the rights of data subjects rather than on the resilience of systems.
-Privacy centers on people: the information that identifies them and the power relationships surrounding its collection and use.
+## Introduction

+Privacy has become one of the central concerns of the digital age.
+As societies rely increasingly on data-driven systems, the ways in which personal data is collected, processed, shared and protected deeply affect both individuals and institutions.
+While this chapter focuses on privacy, it is closely related to the broader field of information security and to the regulatory frameworks that govern how data may be used.

+In this chapter, we introduce the key conceptual, ethical, legal and technical foundations of privacy and data protection, with particular emphasis on the European context and the General Data Protection Regulation (GDPR).
+Although many examples refer to health and biomedical data, the ideas discussed here apply broadly to any domain where personal information is handled.

+## Security and Privacy

+Privacy is often conflated with security, but they are not the same.
+Security focuses on protecting systems and data against unauthorized access, modification or destruction.
+Privacy focuses on the rights and interests of individuals whose data is being processed.
+The two areas overlap, particularly around confidentiality, but each has its own goals and tools.

+Information security is often summarized by the so-called CIA triad: confidentiality, integrity and availability.
+Confidentiality is about ensuring that only authorized individuals or systems can read particular data.
+It is usually implemented through authentication, access control, encryption and other technical safeguards.
+Integrity is about ensuring that only authorized parties can modify data; any unauthorized change, even if unintentional, is treated as a violation of integrity.
+Availability refers to keeping systems and data accessible to authorized users when needed, including in the face of hardware failures, accidents or natural disasters.
+Together, these three dimensions define what it means for a system to be secure.

+Privacy, in contrast, is usually described as control over personal data.
+It is very much related to confidentiality, since restricting access is one way of protecting privacy, but it goes further.
+Privacy raises questions such as: Which data about a person are collected?
+For what purposes?
+Who can use these data and for how long?
+What rights does the individual have to access, correct or delete the data?
+As soon as we ask these questions, we move from purely technical concerns to ethical and legal ones.

-## Ethical principles
+## Ethical Foundations of Privacy

-From an ethical perspective, several principles justify the right to privacy.
-The first is the principle of “do no harm.”
-Our professional and everyday actions should avoid causing harm to others, even when they bring potential benefits.
-Collecting or leaking personal data can harm individuals in multiple ways.
-One obvious dimension is **safety**: sharing too much information, such as posting travel plans or location data on social media, can expose people to physical risks like burglary or stalking.
-Another dimension is **fairness** and non-discrimination: the misuse of personal data can lead to biased treatment or exclusion based on gender, age, religion, or other sensitive categories.
-Finally, there is **autonomy**.
-Constant surveillance by corporations or governments limits the range of actions individuals feel free to take.
-Being permanently observed reduces one’s ability to act or express oneself freely.
-Protecting privacy, therefore, also protects personal autonomy.
+The ethical foundations of privacy are especially visible in fields like medicine and biomedical research, but they apply broadly across society.
+A key principle is the idea of ***do no harm***.
+Any activity involving personal data may have both potential benefits and potential harms.
+For instance, aggregating health records can improve medical research and care, but leaks of the same data may cause stigma, discrimination or emotional distress.
+Ethical practice requires us to weigh these risks and to take serious measures to prevent harm.

+Privacy also relates closely to safety.
+Oversharing information about daily routines, locations or plans can put individuals at risk of burglary, harassment or violence.
+Social networks and other platforms make it easy to broadcast such information widely, often without users fully realizing the consequences.
+When combined with other sources of data, seemingly harmless pieces of information can create detailed profiles of a person’s habits and vulnerabilities.

+Another important dimension is fairness and non-discrimination.
+If organizations collect and analyze large amounts of personal data, they may make decisions that affect employment, insurance, credit, access to services, or opportunities in ways that systematically discriminate against certain groups.
+Attributes such as gender, age, ethnicity, religion or sexual orientation can be used explicitly or implicitly in decision-making systems.
+Protecting privacy, especially for sensitive attributes, is one way to reduce these risks.

+Finally, privacy is intimately linked to autonomy.
+When individuals feel that they are constantly being observed, whether by governments or companies, their freedom to act and express themselves may be reduced.
+This “chilling effect” is particularly serious in societies where freedom of speech and political dissent are already fragile.
+By limiting pervasive surveillance and giving people control over their data, privacy protections help safeguard the range of actions and choices that individuals can reasonably make.

-## Legal principles
+## Historical and Legal Evolution of Privacy

-Legally, privacy has a long history.
-The first explicit reference appeared in 1890 in the famous article by Samuel Warren and Louis Brandeis, who defined privacy as “the right to be left alone.”
-Their concern emerged in response to new photographic technologies and intrusive journalism, the paparazzi of their day.
-Later, privacy was recognized as a human right in the Universal Declaration of Human Rights (1948): “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence.”
-The term “correspondence,” initially referring to letters, has since expanded to encompass digital communications.
-Within the European context, the Charter of Fundamental Rights of the European Union reaffirmed this right, explicitly including digital communications and the protection of personal data: data must be processed fairly, with consent, and under clear rules.
+Modern notions of privacy as a legal right emerged in the late nineteenth and twentieth centuries.
+One famous early statement comes from the 1890 essay by Warren and Brandeis, which framed privacy as ***the right to be let alone***.
+This arose at a time when photography and portable cameras allowed journalists and others to capture intimate images without the consent of the people involved.
+The concern was not only about property or physical harm, but about unwanted intrusion into personal life.

 :::{admonition} Warren II y Brandeis, 1890
 Right to be left alone.
 :::

+After the Second World War, privacy was recognized as a fundamental human right in international law.
+The Universal Declaration of Human Rights, adopted in 1948, states that no one should be subjected to arbitrary interference with their privacy, family, home or correspondence.
+Originally, this referred mainly to letters and telephone communications, but in contemporary interpretations it applies equally to email, messaging and other digital communications.

 :::{admonition} Article 12, Universal Declaration of Human Rights No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to the protection of the law against such interference or attacks.
 :::

+In the European Union, the Charter of Fundamental Rights goes further by distinguishing between the right to private life and the right to protection of personal data.
+The latter explicitly requires that personal data be processed fairly, for specific purposes, on a legitimate basis (such as consent or legal obligation) and under the control of independent authorities.
+This evolution in legal thinking culminated in the GDPR, which is currently the central framework for data protection in Europe.

 :::{admonition} Article 7, Charter of Fundamental Rights of the European Union, 2000 Everyone has the right to respect for his or her private and family life, home and communications.